Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

   * By order of the judge, this amount was blocked in the guarantee fund.
   * Awaiting the issuance of the payment order by the General Directorate of the International Electronic Commerce Court.
   * Tether currencies have been prepared.
+  * Additional information on the actions taken was sent to the Director General of the General Department of the International Electronic Commerce Court to obtain a payment order.
 #